 I wasn’t always a reader.
 In fact, if you ask my family they would say that when I was growing up I liked TV and video games (and not always in that order).
 As I started to develop as a business leader, I realized I had a lot to learn from others.

-Being a poor graduate (and a sometimes unsuccessful entrepreneur) cash was and still is at a finite resource.
+Being a poor graduate, cash was a scarce resource.
 Books have always been the fastest and most economical way for me to learn and grow.
 They are a great equalizer.

 In this post, I am going to share with you some of the great books I have come across.
 I have segmented the books into sections to make this digestible.
 One other thing to note is that I will be updating this list as I find more interesting books for you to read.
 Be sure to come back.